Vegan Places to Eat

 The Podymore Inn in Podimore

 In the quaint village of Podimore, nestled in the rural Somerset countryside, you’ll find The Podymore Inn.
-With a menu of classic pub favourites, from pies to beer-battered fish and chips, and everything in-between, there’s something for everyone to love.
+With a menu of classic pub favourites, from pie and a pint, and everything in-between, there’s something for everyone to love.
 Bring the whole family for a delicious, home-cooked meal, with a kid’s play area and dog-friendly atmosphere.

 The Rodney Stoke Inn in Rodney Stoke